-Wes Anderson and Juman Malouf: The Spitzmaus Mummy in a Coffin and Other Treasures from the Kunsthistorisches Museum
+Spitzmaus Mummy in a Coffin and Other Treasures: Wes Anderson and Juman Malouf at the Kunsthistorisches Museum

 Continuing the exhibition series that began with Ed Ruscha (2012) and Edmund de Waal (2016), the Kunsthistorisches Museum has invited the acclaimed American filmmaker Wes Anderson and his partner Juman Malouf, a celebrated author and costume designer, to curate a very special exhibition at the museum.
 The invitation was a simple but daunting one: to comb through more than four million objects, both on public display and tucked away in the museum’s labyrinthine storage rooms, and to select their favourites.